Aregbesola Tasks NSCDC On Intelligence Gathering | Leadership Newspaper

 Aregbesola Tasks NSCDC On Intelligence Gathering

-The newly appointed Minister of Interior, Rauf Aregbesola, has called the Nigeria Security and Civil Defence Corps (NSCDC), to strengthen its capacity on intelligence gathering.
+The minister of Interior, Ogbeni Rauf Aregbesola has said that the war against insecurity is a “ must win’ and to that effect , directed officers and men of the Nigeria Security and Civil Defence Corps (NSCDC), to provide the necessary intelligence to help lead security agencies win the war.

-Aregbesola, who made the call on Thursday in Abuja during a familiarisation visit to NSCDC headquarters, said that effective intelligence gathering by security agencies was of paramount importance.
+The newly appointed minister who urged the Civil Defenders to rise to the challenge of salvaging the nation’s security, expressed confidence that the Ministry of Interior under his watch will record significant achievements before the end of the year.

-“Provision of early warning signals by security agencies must be sharpened to reduce security threats in Nigeria and we will be proactive rather than being reactive.
+According to Aregbesola who insisted that the NSCDC has the task of aiding lead security agencies eliminate the nation’s enemies said, warfare involves intelligence and organisation, as effective intelligence also involves legwork and inspiration.

 MOST READ